Tuesday, February 13, 2024

 Really Good Ragu

-I have been making Marcella Hazan's iconic Bolognese sauce for years, and it is, I believe, authentic.
-I have even used it to stuff inside my grandmother's crespelle, turning it into canneloni.
-But as delicious as it is, it is not very saucy, and sometimes something saucy with an umami depth of flavor is exactly what I'm looking for.
-And that ragu is what I found in The Kitchen Diaries by Nigel Slater.
-(If you haven't discovered Nigel Slater yet, I think Appetite would be a good place to start.)
+I’ve been making Marcella Hazan’s iconic Bolognese sauce for years, and I believe it’s the real thing.
+I’ve even used it to stuff inside my grandmother’s crespelle, turning it into cannelloni.
+But as delicious as it is, it isn’t very saucy—and sometimes something with a bit more sauce and umami depth is exactly what I want.
+That’s what I found in The Kitchen Diaries by Nigel Slater.

 4 tablespoons butter